nguyen-huong/picoCTF-writeups/web/cookies.md

 Who doesn't love cookies?
 Try to figure out the best one. http://mercury.picoctf.net:29649/

 ## Solution
-When typed in snickerdoodle as suggested, the value in the cookies database turns 0 from -1.
+When type in snickerdoodle as suggested, the value in the cookies database turns 0 from -1.
 Try increase the value and enter a different value while refresh.
 Flag is given when the value is 18.

 ## Flag
 ```